ifsheldon/OSLearning/report2/report2.md

 ## Q5 How to realize inter-process connection

 It seems there is no definition for inter-process connection.
-Therefore, connection-based and channel-based inter-process communication is presumed.
+Therefore, connection-based and channel-based inter-process communication are presumed.
 Approaches of connection-based and channel-based inter-process communication are the followings, which are typically realized by sockets, pipes or message queues.
 The table is summarized from [Wikipedia Inter-process communication](https://en.wikipedia.org/wiki/Inter-process_communication#Approaches)

 |                            Method                            |                      Short Description                       |
 | :----------------------------------------------------------: | :----------------------------------------------------------: |